 Figure 5-1 shows the basic layout of the Samsung IME.

 Recommended words are provided based on the characters entered by the user.
 Recommended words are provided by the system by default.
-Individual applications can, however, provide their own recommended words.

 The user may select buttons to enter the corresponding characters.